 Item Issue

 Page Limits Strictly followed throughout application,

-including particular attention to:

-- Research Narrative

-- Appendix 2 Narrative, if any

-- Biographical sketches
+including particular attention to: - Research Narrative - Appendix 2 Narrative, if any - Biographical sketches

 - Data Management Plan(s) (DMPs)

 - Letter(s) of Recommendation, if any

 Personally Identifiable Information None present in the application

 Research Narrative Composed of one PDF file including all

 appendices

 Project Summary / Abstract Name(s) of applicant, PI(s), PI's institutional

-affiliation(s), Co-Investigator(s), Co-
+, , , , , , , , , , , , , , , , , , , affiliation(s), Co-Investigator(s), Co-

 Investigator's institutional affiliation(s)

 DOE Title Page Follow instructions closely

 Budget Use current negotiated indirect cost and fringe

 benefit rates

 Budget Justification (attached to budget) Justify all requested costs

 Biographical Sketches Follow page limits strictly and do not include

 list of collaborators

 Current and Pending Support Ensure complete listing of all activities,

-regardless of source of funding
+2 11 regardless of source of funding

 List of Individuals who Should not Serve as Provided as separate file in application

 Merit Reviews

 Data Management Plans (DMP) - If referring to an experiment's DMP,

 describe the relationship to the proposed

 research

 - Include a DMP even if no experimental

 data is expected

 PDF Files Ensure that all PDF files comply with the

 following standards:

 - Files must be machine-readable.

 - Files may not be scanned from a printed

 document.

 - Files must be plain PDF files consisting of

 text, numbers, and images without

 editable fields, signatures, passwords,

 redactions, or other advanced features

 available in some PDF-compatible

 software.

 - Files must not be PDF portfolios or

 binders.

 - Files must be readable in the full version

-of Adobe Acrobat - If combining multiple files into one research narrative, ensure that a PDF portfolio or binder is not created. - If creating PDF files using any software other than Adobe Acrobat, please use a "Print to PDF" or equivalent process to ensure that all content is visible.
+of Adobe Acrobat

+- If combining multiple files into one

+research narrative, ensure that a PDF

+portfolio or binder is not created.

+- If creating PDF files using any software other than Adobe Acrobat, please use a
-DOE/National Nuclear Security If National Laboratories are permitted to

-Administration (NNSA) National Laboratories submit under this FOA: - Do not create new institutions in the

-Laboratories PAMS website

-- Submit applications in Grants.gov under

-the name of the laboratory, not the

-contractor operating the laboratory

-Submissions under this FOA will be

-evaluated for technical merit, but any

-resulting funding, work, or awards will be

-made under the laboratory's contract with

-DOE.
-No separate financial assistance awards

-will be made.
-No administrative provisions of

-this FOA will apply to the laboratory or any

-laboratory subcontractor.
+"Print to PDF" or equivalent process to

+ensure that all content is visible.